Hit the slopes and mountain trails on a Denver winter vacation. (Photo: Alamy)

 Don’t let daylight savings or chilly temperatures get you down.
 Sure, some nights it’s definitely necessary to cue up Netflix and camp out on the couch.
 But in a city as cool as Denver, the biggest mistake you can make is missing out on all of the winter activities.
 Check out our list of to dos and see if you can squeeze them in before spring approaches.

 First things first.
 The most wintry thing you might find yourself doing is to lace up your skates and hit the ice.
-Head to Southwest Rink in downtown Denver for a day or night of skating, holiday tunes and good old-fashioned fun.
-Located at 16th and Arapahoe in Skyline Park, Southwest Rink welcomes you in free of charge.
+Head to The Downtown Denver Rink at Skyline Park in downtown Denver for a day or night of skating, holiday tunes and good old-fashioned fun.
+Located at 16th and Arapahoe in Skyline Park, the rink welcomes you in free of charge.